- 11–12.6 in

 Feeds while walking along the ground.

-Once very abundant and widespread within its range, the Upland Sandpiper is now uncommon, and continues to show alarming population declines.
-The species was once prized as a delicacy, both for its flesh and its eggs; hunting continued until well after the passage of the Migratory Bird Treaty in 1918.
+The Upland Sandpiper was once very abundant and widespread within its range.
+Though less common, despite some significant decreases in some areas, there have been increases in others, and overall the population was stable between 1966 and 2014, according to the North American Breeding Bird Survey.
+A 2012 assessment predicts that the current North American population is about 750,000.
+The species is not on the 2014 State of the Birds Watch List.
+Upland Sandpiper was once prized as a delicacy, both for its flesh and its eggs; hunting continued until well after the passage of the Migratory Bird Treaty in 1918.
 Hunting in the West Indies remains a conservation concern.
 Conversion of native grasslands to croplands in both North and South America has also caused populations to fall.

 - Houston, C. S., and D. E. Bowen, Jr. 2001.
 Upland Sandpiper (Bartramia longicauda).
 In The Birds of North America, No. 580 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.